- Can I donate electronic records?

 - Will you accept my papers on temporary loan?

-FHL can only invest time and materials in the preservation of items with they own (except for Meeting records, which are covered under a depository agreement.)
+FHL can only invest time and materials in the preservation of items thet we own (except for Meeting records, which are covered under a deposit agreement.)
 The Library accepts donations of individual or family papers, but will not accept such material on deposit or on loan.
-Donors are asked to sign a donation agreement, which formally signifies that the papers become the actual property of Friends Historical Library.
+Donors are asked to sign a “deed of gift” or donation agreement, which formally signifies that the papers become the actual property of Friends Historical Library and Swarthmore College.

 - Should I "cull" or reorganize the papers?

-Assignment of copyright is often complex, and you should work with the repository staff to clarify issues of copyright ownership.
-Generally, copyright belongs to the creator of writings and other original material (such as photos and music), but can be legally transferred to heirs or others.
-Moreover, ownership of copyright is separable from ownership of the physical item.
+Assignment of copyright is often complex, and you should work with FHL staff to clarify issues of copyright ownership.
 Curators often ask donors to donate not only the physical papers but also any literary rights in them that the donor might own.
-This request is made to make it easier for researchers to use quotations from the papers in their work.

 - How might I explore a tax deduction for my donated materials?